kushalpagolu/hashnode/cknf6f0ju02v4xws1983oau19.md

 Hopefully, in time you’ll be able to decide about choosing between a class or a struct.
 It’s definitely not always easy and possible to go for a struct but it should be considered the default when programming in Swift.
 Once you’ll use structs more often I’m pretty sure you’ll get used to working with them.

+**Note:** Every time you run these examples on playground or run your application in xcode a new memory address is alocated from the available memory.